graphcommerce-org/graphcommerce/.changeset/shiny-apricots-guess.md

 '@graphcommerce/docs': patch
 ---

-Added an configuration to the wishlist: `wishlistShowFeedbackMessage` to show a feedback message when a product is added to the wishlist.
+Added an configuration `wishlistShowFeedbackMessage` to show a feedback message when a product is added to the wishlist.